eserlxl/LLMEngine/config/README.md

 ### Programmatically Setting Default Config Path

-You can change the default configuration file path at runtime:
+The default configuration file path can be changed at runtime:

 ```cpp
 #include "APIClient.hpp"